AT&T Company Information

 We're also improving lives by supporting our local communities.
 We want to raise high school graduation rates, and we’re preparing students for college and careers through our signature education initiative, AT&T Aspire.
 To date, we’ve committed $350 million to the program.
 And our It Can Wait campaign has inspired over 7 million people to pledge that they will never text and drive.

 Our history of innovation is a story about people from all walks of life and all kinds of backgrounds coming together to improve the human condition.
 Today, we’re a leader in diversity.
 Our diversity – coupled with an inclusive culture – makes us who we are.
 We are a great place to work, a desired business partner and a committed member of the communities we serve.

 Business Solutions & International

 In today’s world, business is fast, global and mobile.
 Our solutions help companies adapt to shifting demands.
 And we give businesses a competitive advantage by helping them react to change in near real time.

 More than 3.5 million businesses from the largest multinational corporations to small businesses turn to AT&T. We work in all major industries, including financial services, manufacturing, education, healthcare, retail, hospitality and government.

 We serve nearly all of the Fortune 1000.
 And we have a consistent strategy and a long-term investment plan to grow in emerging economies like India, China and Latin America.

 We’ve recently launched some of the industry’s most innovative products and platforms — like AT&T NetBond®, which provides mobile connections to customers’ cloud providers with end-to-end security.
-And AT&T’s Network on Demand platform lets customers add or change services and dial bandwidth up or down in near real time.
+And the AT&T Network on Demand platform lets customers add or change services and dial bandwidth up or down in near real time.

 AT&T Entertainment Group